 People of all sizes are her friends and Piper is good about not jumping on anyone.
 She is calm and controlled when strangers approach her.
 She has instantly become popular with the kids in the neighborhood who like to pet her when she is out for her walk.
 In her foster home there are stairs to second floor and she manages them okay by bunny hopping.
 But being senior, the ideal house should be single story because as Piper ages stairs will naturally be more difficult for her.
 Right now, Piper is in great health for a girl her age!

 Background: Piper is a very sweet girl with a sad story to tell.
-She and her bonded brother Tucker, a Queensland Cattle dog, where surrendered to the shelter together due to a terminal illness in the family.
+She and her bonded brother Tucker, a Queensland Cattle dog, were surrendered to the shelter together due to a terminal illness in the family.
 Tucker and Piper had been friends all their lives.
-The shelter advocated for them to be adopted together, but Tucker was adopted separately and Piper was left behind, sad and broken hearted when Labrador Rescuers stepped in.
+The shelter advocated for them to be adopted together, but Tucker was adopted separately and Piper was left behind, sad and broken hearted until Labrador Rescuers stepped in.